bcgov/Technology-Code-of-Practice/README.md

 # Technology Code of Practice

-The BC Technology Code of Practice, being developed pursuant to BC's Digital Framework and the priority actions therein, is a DRAFT set of criteria to help the BC Government design, build and buy better technology.
+The BC Technology Code of Practice, being developed pursuant to BC's Digital Framework and the priority actions therein, is a DRAFT set of criteria to help the BC Government design, build, and buy better technology.
 The Code is envisioned to be used as a cross-government agreed standard in government's new technology funding review process.

 The Code as it exists below is an alpha (https://developer.gov.bc.ca/Agile-Delivery-Journey/Alpha), modelled after exemplars from leading jurisdictions, being developed at the direction of central government.
 The intent is for this Alpha Code to be socialized and iterated with the BCGov digital community, ultimately coming to form a co-created Practice that is uniformly adopted and followed from the start of any BC Government technology program, project or product development.